popebob/popebob.github.io/README.md

 > September 2015 - November 2018

-Helped Ford transition IT Operations department from heavily siloed, waterfall-based project structure to a Product-based organization with shorter feedbacks loops via more rapid project deliveries and less rigid organizational structure
+Helped Ford transition IT Operations department from heavily siloed, waterfall-based project structure to a Product-based organization with shorter feedback loops via more rapid project deliveries and less rigid organizational structure

 ##### Project-Driven Organization (2015-2017):